MyNameIsJefftor/Python-Tinkter-3D/README.md

 # VoidGraphicsPythonEdition
- Renders 3D graphics to a python canvas.
-A side project I'm working on in my free time.
+ The end goal is to render a cube using python Tinkter and no other libraries.